skarlekar/smart-quora/README.md

 For further details on the basic workflow of a transaction inside a Hyperledger Fabric blockchain please refer to this [document](http://hyperledger-fabric.readthedocs.io/en/release-1.1/arch-deep-dive.html#basic-workflow-of-transaction-endorsement).

-### Single and Multi Deployment View of the SmartQuora DA
+### Single and Multi Deployment View of the SmartQuora DApp

 The following diagram depicts a single-node view of the SmartQuora DApp.
 ![single node view](images/smartquora-arch-single-node-view.png)